MicrosoftDocs/windows-itpro-docs/windows/client-management/system-failure-recovery-options.md

 If the computer crashes and the paging file is not large enough to capture a kernel memory dump, Windows increases the size of the paging file to at least the size of RAM.
 For more details, see [Automatic Memory Dump](/windows-hardware/drivers/debugger/automatic-memory-dump).

-To specify that you want to use a automatic memory dump file, run the following command or modify the registry value:
+To specify that you want to use an automatic memory dump file, run the following command or modify the registry value:

 - ```cmd
   wmic recoveros set DebugInfoType = 7